Blog Layout

 Healing is Non-Linear

-Kristen and Michael Myers • Jul 22, 2022
+Kristen and Michael Myers • July 22, 2022

 Healing is Non-Linear

 You may have heard the phrase “healing is non-linear” from other specialists, or you may have personally experienced non–linear healing after receiving other modalities.
-The healing response from Matrix Energy Healing/FMCM is also non-linear and can make someone question “why am I experiencing new symptoms?” or “why are my symptoms worse than ever?”
+The healing response from FMCM is also non-linear and can make someone question “why am I experiencing new symptoms?” or “why are my symptoms worse than ever?”
 OR for the million-dollar question…” how long will it take for my problem to go away?”!

 This information is available to help you understand and hopefully bring comfort within the ebb and flow of changes that occur as the mind/body complex is healing.